oneapi-src/oneTBB/INSTALL.md

 ## Required Software
 To create configuration files for a build system, you should have one of the following CMake generators:
 * Command-Line Build Tool Generators.
-For example, Borland Makefiles or Ninja.
+For example, Borland Makefiles* or Ninja*.
 * IDE Build Tool Generators.
-For example, Visual Studio 16 2019.
+For example, Visual Studio* 16 2019.
 * Extra Generators.
-For example, CodeBlocks or Eclipse CDT4.
+For example, CodeBlocks* or Eclipse* CDT4.

 ## Installation Steps